monte-language/monte/docs/source/semantics.rst

     Since Monte doesn't offer tools for digging into exceptional states beyond catching them as a reified but opaque value, there is little point in mandating implementation details for that value.
-Instead, one might expect unsafe names like `unsealException` to have standard behavior, and that behavior might include exposing a possibly-empty list of chained exceptions.
+Instead, one might expect entrypoint capabilities like `unsealException` to have standard behavior, and that behavior might include exposing a possibly-empty list of chained exceptions.
 This isn't currently the case, but it might be in the future.

 This table shows the possible states: